Chess grandmaster Guardiola outclasses Ole as City embarrass United in Manchester derby | Goal.com

 His first surprise arrived an hour before kick-off when he left his two main strikers, Sergio Aguero and Gabriel Jesus, on the bench, with Bernardo Silva and Kevin De Bruyne selected as false nines.

-The energy of the two midfield dynamos was too much for United, as the pair drifted all over the pitch, playing the furthest forward one minute and screening the back four the next.
+The energy of the two midfield dynamos was too much for United, as the pair drifted all over the pitch, playing as the furthest players forward one minute, and screening the back four the next.

-Bernardo, in particular, was back to his brilliant best, producing the kind of form that saw Guardiola describe him as the most effective player in the Premier League.
+Bernardo, in particular, was outstanding, producing the kind of all-action display that saw Guardiola describe him as the most effective player in the Premier League.

 It was the Portuguese who opened the scoring with a stunning 17th-minute strike that flew past David De Gea form 25 yards out and he then turned provider, putting Riyad Mahrez in on goal for City's second.

-A 3-0 lead was just rewarded for a classic City performance, one founded upon innovation and industry.
+A 3-0 lead was just rewarded for a classic City performance, one founded upon innovation and industry, perfectly personified by Bernardo.
+However, he wasn't the only player to shine.

 Rodri flitted between midfield and defence to brilliant effect, shutting down United at every opportunity, Ilkay Gundogan offered intelligent control of the ball, while Kyle Walker and Benjamin Mendy surged forward incessantly from wide positions.